fvwmorg/fvwmorg.github.io/Wiki/Panels/SimpleButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : SimpleButtons
+title: SimpleButtons
-type : panel
+type: panel
-weight : 500
+weight: 500
-description : |
+description: |
   This is a simple horizontal Buttons that holds 6 icons to show the basics of FvwmButtons.